bgschuetze/bgschuetze.vscode-language-creo/README.md

 ## Funktionen / Functions
 Diese Erweiterung beherrscht folgende Funktionen / This extension has the following functions:
 - Code-Verschönerung (creo.autoIndent) -> formatiert den Code, damit er besser lesbar ist / Code beautification (creo.autoIndent) -> formats the code so that it is easier to read
+- TODO, FIXME, FEHLER, HINWEIS werden in Kommentaren farbig markiert und im neuen Aktivitätentab aufgelistet / TODO, FIXME, ERROR, NOTE are highlighted in color in comments and listed in the new activity tab
 - Code-Einfärbungen / Code-Highlighting:
   - Operatoren (Vergleichende + Arithmetrische) / Operators (Comparison + Arithmetric)
   - Funktionen / Functions